-- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("the Code).
+- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in the Code of Good Governance 2023 ("the Code").

-In the opinion of the governors, the College complies with all the provisions of the Code and it has complied throughout the year ended 31 July 2023.
-This opinion is based on an internal Governance Evaluation reported to the board on 13 December 2022.
+In the opinion of the governors, the College complies with all the provisions of the Code, and it has complied throughout the year ended 31 July 2024.
+This opinion is based on an External Governance Review undertaken from February - May 2024, and reported to the board on 4th July 2024.
 The governing body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
-In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in March 2015, which was most recently revised in December 2021, and whilst not having adopted the UK Corporate Governance Code 2016, the College has due regard to its principles and guidance.
+In carrying out its responsibilities, it takes full account of the Code of Good Governance issued by the Association of Colleges in 2023, and adopted by the Board in April 2024, and the College has due regard to its principles and guidance.